LloydDunn/task_list_app_deployment_terraform/README.md

 ## System diagrams

-Below, you fill find some diagrams that describe the system you have been asked to build in a bit more detail.
+Below you have been provided with some diagrams that describe the system you have been asked to build in a bit more detail.

 Even so, you'll find that they leave some questions unanswered: some arrows have been left unlabelled and the inner workings of some of the tools involved are not explained.
 The missing bits are for you to research and discover!
 It's a good idea to draw your own diagrams and keep updating them as you learn more.